 Isn’t it true some addictions look harmless?
-Yet anything that enslaves you harms you.
-Thank God, He empowers you to overcome an addiction.
+Yet anything that enslaves you, harms you.
+Thank God that He empowers you to overcome an addiction.

 Hard work helps.
 Workaholism harms.

 Eating good food—satisfying.
 Bingeing for comfort—sad.